 The size of the Minifon Special is just 10 x 17 x 4 cm, making it the ideal

-companion for body-worn covert recordings.
+solution for body-worn covert recordings.
 Including batteries and wire

 spools, it weights approx. 800 g.

-It will become a popular recorder with the various intelligences services
+It will become a popular recorder with

 It will be one of the last wire-based recorders in mass-production.